PretendoNetwork/nintendo-wiki/docs/nex/protocols/match-making/types.md

 | -------- | ------------ |
 | [Buffer] | m_SessionKey |

-In NEX version 3.5, two more fields were added.
-Note that the progress score field was inserted before the session key field:
+In NEX version 3.4, a progress score field was added.
+Note that this field was inserted before the session key field:

 | Type                 | Name                  |
 | -------------------- | --------------------- |